canidlogic/lilac/doc/DeepBitmap.md

 ## Input interface

 The input deep bitmap is initialized with a sequence of zero or more layer definitions.
-Each layer definition specifies the path to a PNG file corresponding to that layer (as a `lilac.String`), and the name of the compressor to use for the layer (as a `lilac.String`) or a `null` value to indicate no compression is used on the layer.
+Each layer definition specifies the path to a PNG file corresponding to that layer (as a `lilac.String`), and the name of the compressor to use for the layer (as a `lilac.atom`) or a `null` value to indicate no compression is used on the layer.

 Each of the input PNG files must have the exact same image dimensions.
 It is also possible to explicitly provide the image dimensions which each input PNG file must match.
 This declaration can be made in the header of the Lilac script.
 The image dimension declaration is required if there are no layer declarations, because there is no way to determine the image dimensions automatically if there are no input images.